KQM-git/SRL/docs/characters/imaginary/welt.md

 ---
+description: |-
-description: A seasoned member of the Express Crew.
+  A seasoned member of the Express Crew.
   The passion buried in his heart burns anew as he enjoys this fresh adventure.
-Occationally, he would sketch the experiences in a notebook.
+  Occasionally, he would sketch the experiences in a notebook.
 ---

 import char from '@site/src/data/characters/Welt.json'